pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

 ## Testing the Upgrade

 :::warning
-Note that for local testing, `cosmovisor` won't pull the binary from the info field.
+Note that for local testing, `cosmovisor` won't pull the binary from the upgrade Plan's info field.
 :::

 ### LocalNet